The Reasons May 12th is Fibromyalgia Awareness Day and Why it Matte

 Why May 12th Matters

 This day honors Florence Nightingale's birthday.
-Born in 1820, this brilliant pioneer created the foundation of modern nursing.
-According to her diary entries, Florence likely battled undiagnosed fibromyalgia for most of her adult life.
+Born in 1820, this dedicated pioneer created the foundation of modern nursing.
+But according to her diary entries, Florence likely battled undiagnosed fibromyalgia for most of her adult life.

 My Story: From Nurse to Patient

-For 30 years, I've lived with fibromyalgia.
-Before my diagnosis, like Florence herself, I worked as a Registered Nurse, helping countless patients regain their health.
-Yet when it came to my own health condition, I couldn't help myself because I didn't know what was happening—and neither did my healthcare providers.
+I've been living with fibromyalgia for about 30 years.
+Before my diagnosis, like Florence, I worked as a Registered Nurse, helping patients regain their health.
+Yet when it came to my own health, neither I nor my healthcare providers seemed able to help me!

 The Scientific Disconnect

 The frustration deepens when you consider science's extraordinary advancements.
-We've sent people to space, cracked the DNA code, cloned animals, developed organ regrowth through stem cell research, created artificial intelligence, and transformed communications technology.
+We've cracked the DNA code, cloned animals, developed organ regrowth through stem cell research, created artificial intelligence, and transformed communications technology.
 We have access to immense amounts of knowledge at any second of the day or night from our fingertips.

 Modern medicine has revolutionized the diagnosis and treatment of countless conditions.
 Many cancers are even curable now.
 The invention of MRIs finally made conditions such as multiple sclerosis "visible", properly diagnosable, and treatable.
 Since the 1980s, MS patients are no longer dismissed as "hysterical" or left to suffer alone and in silence.